Hyperglycemia - infantsHigh blood sugar - infants; High blood glucose level - infants

 This article discusses hyperglycemia in infants.

-A healthy baby's body usually has very careful control of blood sugar levels.
+A healthy baby's body most often has very careful control of blood sugar level.
 Insulin is the main hormone in the body that regulates blood sugar.
-Sick babies may have poor insulin function or low amounts, which causes poor control of the blood sugar.
+Sick babies may have poor insulin function or low amounts.
+This causes poor control of the blood sugar.

 Babies with hyperglycemia often have no symptoms.

-Sometimes, babies with high blood sugars will produce large amounts of urine and become dehydrated.
-High blood sugars may be a sign that the baby has added stress on the body due to problems such as an infection or heart failure.
+Sometimes, babies with high blood sugar will produce large amounts of urine and become dehydrated.
+High blood sugar may be a sign that the baby has added stress on the body due to problems such as an infection or heart failure.

 Exams and Tests

 A blood test will be done to check the baby's blood sugar level.
-This can be done with a heel or finger stick at the bedside or in a doctor's office or lab.
+This can be done with a heel or finger stick at the bedside or in a health care provider's office or lab.

-There are usually no long-term effects from high blood sugar unless the baby has diabetes.
+There are most often no long-term effects from a temporary high blood sugar level unless the baby has diabetes.